apache/flink/docs/content.zh/docs/deployment/overview.md

 The Application Mode allows for multi-`execute()` applications but High-Availability is not supported in these cases.
 High-Availability in Application Mode is only supported for single-`execute()` applications.

+Additionally, when any of multiple running jobs in Application Mode (submitted for example using `executeAsync()`) gets cancelled, all jobs will be stopped and the JobManager will shut down.
+Regular job completions (by the sources shutting down) are supported.
 {{< /hint >}}

 #### Per-Job Mode